Shellings of Unbounded Polyhedra: Introduction

 \subsection{Related work}

-The role of shellability in tropical geometry has been investigated before.
+The role of shellability in tropical geometry has been investigated in the past.
 Trappmann and Ziegler \cite{Trappmann+Ziegler:1998} showed that the tropical Grassmannians TGr$(2,n)$ (which are moduli spaces of metric trees) are shellable for arbitrary $n\geq 5$.
 Markwig and Yu \cite{Markwig+Yu:2009} proved that the space of tropically collinear points is shellable.
-More recently, Amini and Piquerez introduced a notion of \enquote{tropical shellability} for tropical fans \cite[Def 5.3]{AminiPiquerez:2105.01504}.
+Later, Amini and Piquerez introduced a notion of \enquote{tropical shellability} for tropical fans \cite[Def 5.3]{AminiPiquerez:2105.01504}.
 Such a tropical fan arises naturally, e.g., as the star of a vertex of a tropical hypersurface.
+Backman et al.\ \cite{BD-BNPP:2026} showed that the nested set complex of a Bergman fan is shellable.

 It is known that the relationship between shellability and duality is subtle.
 Notably, via the Folkman--Lawrence representation theorem \cite{Folkman+Lawrence:1978}, each not necessarily realizable oriented matroid gives rise to a cellular sphere $S$, which is shellable \cite[Thm 4.3.5]{OM:1999}.
 The maximal cells of $S$ correspond to the topes of the oriented matroid.
 Picking a tope yields a subcomplex of $S$, the Edmonds--Mandel complex of that tope.
 The Edmonds--Mandel complex is shellable.
 Yet it is open if the Las Vergnas complex, which is dual to the Edmonds--Mandel complex, is shellable, too.
-We are indebted to Paul Mücksch for this hint.